Yamini26284/rag-langGraph/README.md

 Open `.env` and fill in:

-- `GEMINI_API_KEY` — free at [aistudio.google.com](https://aistudio.google.com)
+- `GEMINI_API_KEY` : free at [aistudio.google.com](https://aistudio.google.com)
-- `PINECONE_API_KEY` — free at [app.pinecone.io](https://app.pinecone.io)
+- `PINECONE_API_KEY` : free at [app.pinecone.io](https://app.pinecone.io)

 Leave everything else as-is.
-Note: you don't need to create the Pinecone index yourself — it's created automatically, with the right settings, the first time you run ingest.
+Note: you don't need to create the Pinecone index yourself, it's created automatically, with the right settings, the first time you run ingest.

 **4. Load the documents**